 (1) In a given size, the SB 130 is quite a bit longer than the Arktos.
 While the Arktos’ geometry is conservatively modern, the SB130’s numbers are fairly progressive.
 The SB130 has a much longer reach, a correspondingly longer wheelbase, a steeper seattube angle, and (notably) a much shorter headtube length.
 That all adds up to the SB130 almost certainly being more stable at speed.

 (2) Unlike the SB5.5, the SB130 has a moderately progressive leverage ratio.
 I expect the SB130 would give up a little bit of that predictable mid-stroke support that you get from a linear design, but gain some small-bump compliance and bottom-out resistance.
 Bonus consideration: the SB130 fits a waterbottle in the front triangle.

-The Alchemy Arktos is a nicely made frame (although to be clear, it’s nicely made in Asia), and its Sine suspension design offers something a bit different from most other brands these days.
+The Alchemy Arktos is a nicely made frame, and its Sine suspension design offers something a bit different from most other brands these days.
 Most brands have been gravitating towards a more uniformly progressive suspension design; Yeti used to be the go-to brand for linear-suspension bikes, but they’ve followed the modern trend and gone progressive.
 So Alchemy is something of a hold out in this regard.

 If a supportive, predictable suspension design is what you’re after, the Arktos is a well-executed version of it with top-notch suspension mounted up on all builds.
 It pumps and pops nicely, and it responds well on the pedals.
 Ultimately, the question of whether someone prefers a more linear suspension design or something more progressive is a matter of preference, and truth be told, modern damper units have closed the gap between the two to some extent.
 That said, I think there’s a reason that most companies are gravitating to a more progressive design; while it’s not the right answer for everyone, it seems to be the answer for most.